charlesnicholson/nanoprintf/README.md

 nanoprintf is an implementation of snprintf and vsnprintf for embedded systems that aims for C11 standard compliance.

-nanoprintf makes no memory allocations, uses less than 100 bytes of stack, and is smaller than 5KB of ARM Cortex-M object code when optimized with all the bells and whistles turned on (slightly larger on x64, where you don't want to use it anyway).
+nanoprintf makes no memory allocations and uses less than 100 bytes of stack.
+Compiling with all optional features disabled yields ~2.8KB of ARM Cortex-M object code, and compiling with all optional features enabled is closer to 5KB.
+This is all larger on x64, but why are you using nanoprintf on x64? :)

 nanoprintf is a [single header file](https://github.com/charlesnicholson/nanoprintf/blob/master/nanoprintf.h) in the style of the [stb libraries](https://github.com/nothings/stb).
 The rest of the repository is tests and scaffolding and not required for use.